claudiahaliz/BargLandingPage/README.md

 This is an example landing page.

-To run, execute `react-native run-android` on command line.
+To run, execute `npm i` & `react-native run-android` on command line.